Take a mirror selfie on your iPhone with iOS 14

-Now that the developer beta of iOS 14, Apple's latest iPhone ($699 at Apple) operating system, is up and running, you can check out all the new iOS features including home screen widgets, a Translate app and picture-in-picture capabilities.
+Now that the developer beta of iOS 14, Apple's latest iPhone ($699 at Apple) operating system, is up and running, if you're willing to take on the risks of a developer beta (don't do it on your main phone!) you can check out all the new features in iOS 14, including home screen widgets, a Translate app and picture-in-picture capabilities.
 But one smaller camera feature may make the biggest difference for your selfie needs: a setting called Mirror Front Camera.

-Mirror Front Camera joins the iPhone 11's "slofie" slow-motion selfie feature to bring us a more subtle -- and dare I say useful -- selfie tool.
-(It should be noted that it's one of many iOS 14 features that has already been available on Android for some time.)
-When you turn it on and flip to your front-facing camera, it will snap a photo that is your mirror image, instead of flipping it as the camera usually does.
+Mirror Front Camera joins the iPhone 11's "slofie" slow-motion selfie feature to bring us a subtler -- and dare I say more useful -- selfie tool.
+(It should be noted that it's one of many iOS 14 features that has already been available on Android devices for some time.)
+When you turn it on and change to your front-facing camera, it will snap a photo that's your mirror image, instead of flipping it as the camera usually does.
 Some people find this jarring, because the photo you take doesn't match the image you see in the viewfinder.

 Ultimately, it may not change your selfie very much, but some people may prefer the more familiar reversed version of your face, like looking in a mirror.